laristra/portage/doc/example.md

-As mentioned on the [Concepts](@ref concepts) page, the search, intersect, and interpolate actions in portage all operate on mesh/particle and state _wrappers_.
+As mentioned on the [Concepts](@ref concepts) page, the search, intersect, and interpolate actions in portage all operate on mesh and particle wrappers for geometry and topology and state wrappers for data access.
 The reason for this is that these three steps may need to ask for some information that may not be readily available within the original mesh/particle and state frameworks, but could be constructed within a wrapper.